 Publishing Ethics Issues:

-• The editorial board will maintain the integrity of the academic record of the journal.
+- The editorial board are accountable toward the integrity of the academic record of the journal.

-• No plagiarism and no fraudulent data will be tolerated in this journal.
+- The plagiarism and fraudulent data are not acceptable in this journal.

-• The editorial board will monitor and safeguard the publishing ethics of the journal
+- The editorial board are accountable toward the publishing ethics of the journal

-• The guidelines for retracting articles are as follows:
+- The article retraction guidelines are as follows:

-- Notices of retraction will clearly state the reason and the retracted article will be clearly marked.
+- The reasons for article retraction will be clarified for authors and the retracted articles will be marked.

-1) If human subjects are used then they have to be registered with the Iranian Registry of Clinical Trials website (www.irct.ir) or the related country and ethical committee of the research center or University where the study was carried out.
+1) research with human subjects have to be registered with the Iranian Registry of Clinical Trials website (www.irct.ir) or the related country and ethical committee of the research center or University where the study was carried out.

 2) Research with human subjects should be conducted in full accordance with ethical principles, including the WMA Declaration of Helsinki-Ethical Principles for Medical Research Involving Human Subjects (2008) http://www.wma.net/en/30publications/10policies/b3/index.html

-4) Moreover, where human subjects are used, the informed consent explaining the nature of the procedure and possible discomforts and risks should be obtained from all patients who participated in the experimental investigation and subjects should be able to freely reject participation.
+4) Moreover in research with human subjects, an informed consent explaining the nature of the procedure and possible inconveniences and risks should be obtained from all participants in the experimental investigation and subjects should be able to freely reject participation.

 5) If animals are used, a statement protocol approval by the institutional animal care and use committee must be included.
 Methods section must clearly show that adequate measures were taken to minimize pain and/or distress, for example the administration of local anesthetics or general anesthesia.
 Experiments should be carried out in accordance with the European Communities Council Directive of 24 November 1986 (86/609/EEC) and in accordance with local laws and regulations governed within that country or with the guidelines laid down by the National Institute of Health (NIH) in the USA regarding the care and use of animals for experimental procedures.

-Based on the ICMJE recommendations "all those designated as authors should meet all four criteria for authorship, and all who meet the four criteria should be identified as authors.
+According to ICMJE recommendations "all those who designated as authors should meet all four criteria for authorship, and all who meet the four criteria should be identified as authors.
 Those who do not meet all four criteria should be acknowledged".